scrapy/scrapyd/docs/config.rst

    logger.handlers.clear()
    logger.addHandler(logstash.LogstashHandler("https://user:pass@id.us-east-1.aws.found.io", 5959, version=1))

+Default
+  ``logs``

 .. _items_dir:

 items_dir
 ~~~~~~~~~

-.. versionadded:: 0.15

-The directory where the Scrapy items will be stored.
+The directory in which Scrapy items are stored.

+If this option is non-empty, the `FEEDS <https://docs.scrapy.org/en/latest/topics/feed-exports.html#std-setting-FEEDS>`__ Scrapy setting is set as follows, resulting in feeds being stored in the specified directory as JSON lines:

+.. code-block:: json

+   {"value from items_dir": {"format": "jsonlines"}}

+Default
-This option is disabled by default.
-It is recommended to either:
+  ``""`` (empty), because it is recommended to instead use either:

--  Use `feed exports <https://docs.scrapy.org/en/latest/topics/feed-exports.html>`__, by setting the ``FEEDS`` Scrapy setting in your Scrapy project.
+   -  `Feed exports <https://docs.scrapy.org/en/latest/topics/feed-exports.html>`__, by setting the ``FEEDS`` Scrapy setting in your Scrapy project.
 See the full list of `storage backends <https://docs.scrapy.org/en/latest/topics/feed-exports.html#storages>`__.
--  Use the `item pipeline <https://docs.scrapy.org/en/latest/topics/item-pipeline.html>`__, to store the scraped items in a database.
+   -  `Item pipeline <https://docs.scrapy.org/en/latest/topics/item-pipeline.html>`__, to store the scraped items in a database.
 See the `MongoDB example <https://docs.scrapy.org/en/latest/topics/item-pipeline.html#write-items-to-mongodb>`__, which can be adapted to another database.

-If this option is non-empty, the `FEEDS <https://docs.scrapy.org/en/latest/topics/feed-exports.html#std-setting-FEEDS>`__ Scrapy setting is set as follows, resulting in feeds being stored in the specified directory as JSON lines.

-.. code-block:: json

-   {"value from items_dir": {"format": "jsonlines"}}

 .. _jobs_to_keep:

 jobs_to_keep
 ~~~~~~~~~~~~

-.. versionadded:: 0.15

-The number of finished jobs to keep per spider.
+The number of finished jobs per spider, for which to keep log files and item feeds.
-Defaults to ``5``.
-This refers to logs and items.

-This setting was named ``logs_to_keep`` in previous versions.
+No effect unless either :ref:`logs_dir` or :ref:`items_dir` is set.

+Default
+  ``5``

 .. _finished_to_keep:

 finished_to_keep
 ~~~~~~~~~~~~~~~~

-.. versionadded:: 0.14

-The number of finished processes to keep in the launcher.
+The number of finished jobs, for which to keep metadata in the :ref:`jobstorage` backend.

-Defaults to ``100``.
-This only reflects on the website /jobs endpoint and relevant json webservices.
+Finished jobs are accessed via the :ref:`webui` and :ref:`listjobs.json` endpoint.

+Default
+  ``100``

 poll_interval
 ~~~~~~~~~~~~~

-The interval used to poll queues, in seconds.
-Defaults to ``5.0``.
-Can be a float, such as ``0.2``
+The number of seconds to wait between checking the statuses of :ref:`spider queues<spiderqueue>`.

+Default
+  ``5.0``
+Options
+   Any floating-point number

 .. attention::

-   It is not recommended to use a low interval like 0.1 when using the default :ref:`spiderqueue`.
+   It is not recommended to use a low interval like 0.1 when using the default :ref:`spiderqueue` value.
 Consider a custom queue based on `queuelib <https://github.com/scrapy/queuelib>`__.

 .. _prefix_header: